JohanSmet/johansmet.github.io/_projects/lsim.md

 I've used Dear ImGui before for small test programs and I fell in love with a bit.
 The immediate mode design makes it easy to thrown together a quick UI without too much fuss.
 And using SDL2 as the backend ensures it runs on multiple platforms, including a browser with WebAssembly.

-The UI wasn't the main focus at the beginning,, so I didn't want to add a dependency on a big UI library.
+The UI wasn't the main focus at the beginning, so I didn't want to add a dependency on a big UI library.
 I feel like it worked out okay, as long as you don't mind a non-platform native look-and-feel.

 #### Single object with dynamic functions in favor of an inheritance hierarchy